Felicia (Darkstalkers): Conception and design

 The concept for Darkstalkers came in part from Capcom staff member Alex Jimenez, who pitched the idea of developing a fighting game using Universal Pictures' horror movie monsters.
 As it shifted to using original characters, he conceived several concepts, amongst them a catwoman named Felicia.
 While catwomen were not part of the Universal Pictures horror character lineup, the concept of catwomen appeared in films by other companies at the time.
 As envisioned by Jimenez, Felicia was originally a "tall, graceful Maasai" woman from Africa with short cropped hair, and as a werepanther would transform into that form for certain attacks.
 However, he was informed his original concept would be an "uphill battle" by a member of Capcom's North American staff due to Japan's avoidance of using black characters.
 Jimenez named her Felicia due to both its similarity to the word feline and it being the name of a coworker's wife.

 Felicia was one of two female characters planned for the game from its earliest planning stages, alongside Morrigan Aensland.
 While early versions of Morrigan wanted her to be a cute vampire, several designs were considered for Felicia, including the aforementioned panther and one stylized after a cheetah.
 Other designs such as one with multiple tails and another with a tube dress and cat bells were also considered, with the development team feeling these had begun to look more like a yokai or catgirl than the original catwoman character concept.
-Though she was initially planned to be the game's "sex symbol with massive breasts", as development progressed Felicia quickly settled into a "cute" achetype instead, with Morrigan's design changed to be more sexual.
+Though she was initially planned to be the game's "sex symbol with massive breasts", as development progressed Felicia quickly settled into a "cute" archetype instead, with Morrigan's design changed to be more sexual.

 Capcom developer Haruo Murata felt she making her cute added a "unique kind of comfort" to the game when most of the cast was designed to be "scary".
 While the character's finalized design was created by Hiroshi Shibata, several animators helped with her implementation.
 Of these, Shinji Kaminaguchi was given a lot of freedom to try different concepts, and tried to incorporate ideas from the anime series Sazae-san.
 Meanwhile, Norihide Fujii developed her "Please Help Me" attack, finding it interesting to include a non-aggressive move in a fighting game.
 Kaname Fujioka meanwhile wanted her animations to have a tendency to be adorable to fit her cute nature, but also focused on her feline moment, "consciously focusing on cool, agile, and graceful posing".

 Felicia is a curvaceous cat woman, and as such, has cat ears, a mane of long, blue hair, pointed teeth, a tail, and oversized paw-like, clawed hands and feet that she uses in battle.
 She is completely nude, and is only covered up by white fur partially obscuring her breasts, stomach, hips and crotch in thin strips, and entirely covering her arms and legs.
 Her name is adapted from the name Felicity.